 To be an organization of excellence that builds and serves leadership in Johns Creek by:

-The program consists of an alumni/board welcome orientation, a one day retreat, seven one day sessions, a class project, and a graduation.
-Meetings and activities are distributed between September through April, with the welcome retreat in August and the graduation in May.
+The program consists of an alumni/board welcome orientation, a one-day retreat, nine (9) one day sessions, a class project, and a graduation.
+Meetings and activities are distributed between September through May, with the welcome retreat in August and the graduation in June.
 The class participants will gain enhanced insight into the history of Johns Creek and all it has to offer as well as an understanding on how each component works together to achieve results.

-The application process is now open for the class of 2019, APPLICATION.
-Potential participants are encouraged to email our Executive Director, Kris Custis with any questions.
+The application process is officially OPEN!
+So please navigate to the APPLICATION INFORMATION section to apply.
+Potential participants are encouraged to email Nakia Mattis with any questions.
 Because it is both an honor and a privilege to be selected for the Leadership Johns Creek program, the highest degree of commitment is expected of all participants.